Parasuraman8/c-f-p-ED/README.md

 # User's In The Software

     1 .
 Enforcement direcotrate officer as EDO
     2 .
-Normarl User as USER
+Normarl User as EDU
     3 .
-Admin User as ADMIN
+Admin User as EDA